roguedaemon87/Plant-Disease-Surveillance-Optimisation/README.md

 Core model files
 ---------------------------------------------------------------------------

-In this root directory of the repository are three core Python files that define the model behaviour and are used by both main_analysis and beta_parameterisation:
+In the root directory of the repository are three core Python files that define the model behaviour and are used by both main_analysis and beta_parameterisation:

 - simulation.py